ImageMagick/Usage-Markdown/quantize/index.md

 The number of colors in each of the final images is only a representative set, but approximately 32 colors in each case (except for threshold which only has 8).
 From this you can get an idea of what you can expect from each of them.

-All the other methods have a fix set of colors (according to the operators argument) regardless of the image that is being color reduced.
+All the other methods have a fixed set of colors (according to the operator's argument) regardless of the image that is being color reduced.

 Only the first method ("`-colors`") will actually pick colors based on the the current image contents.
-As the test image is predominately white, a lot of lighter colors is selected.
+As the test image is predominantly white, a lot of lighter colors are selected.

 It surveys the colors in an image using a technique known as "Adaptive Spatial Subdivision" using octrees.
 Then attempts to choose a specific set of colors to best match a specific image, within the limits given.